cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - Recover(private_seed, envelope): recover and return the authentication material for the AKE from the Envelope.

+The key recovery mechanism MUST provide means for the client to verify the recovered authentication material is the same it generated on registration.
+This ensures the client can uncover a invalid OPRF evaluations and envelopes, and the client MUST abort in that case.

-The key recovery mechanism MUST be compatible with the chosen AKE.
+Moreover, it MUST be compatible with the chosen AKE.
 For example, the key recovery mechanism specified in {{key-recovery}} directly recovers a private key from a seed, and the cryptographic primitive in the AKE must therefore support such a possibility.

+[TODO Dan]: <> (Anything else?
+What defines a perfectly sound and secure keyrec?)

 If applications implement {{preventing-client-enumeration}}, they MUST use the same mechanism throughout their lifecycle in order to avoid activity leaks due to switching.